IzicTemi/End-to-End-CI-CD/README.md

 #### 2. Create `.env` file for database connection info.

-Add a `.env` file to your `backend` folder with the following contents:
+Add a `.env` file to the `backend` folder with the following contents:

 ```bash
 NODE_ENV=local